Biology

 Fall, Spring

-Same as BCH 317.
+Offered as BIO 317 and BCH 317.
 In recent years, new methods have been developed for interfacing with biological systems at the nanoscale, enabling a range of new experimental approaches.
 Many of these techniques make use of repurposed or reengineered biological building blocks.
-As a class, we will employ the Design Thinking approach to investigate a complex biological molecular machine and co-create a detailed written experimental plan for answering previously inaccessible question about the machine’s molecular mechanisms.
-This course will require innovative, interdisciplinary thinking to approach authentic research questions.
+This class employs the Design Thinking approach to investigate a complex biological molecular machine and co-create a detailed written experimental plan for answering previously inaccessible questions about the machine’s molecular mechanisms.
+This course requires innovative, interdisciplinary thinking to approach authentic research questions.
 Note that this is not a lab class, but focuses on the intellectual work required before experimentation begins.
 Prerequisite: BCH 252.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required.

-BIO 321id Seminar: Topics in Microbiology-Emerging Infectious Diseases: Going Viral (4 Credits)
+BIO 321id Seminar: Topics in Microbiology-Emerging Infectious Diseases: Going Viral (3 Credits)

-While not considered living organisms, the recent COVID and recurrent and threatening influenza pandemics show us the havoc viruses can wreak; these unique acellular microbes will be the emphasis in this seminar.
-This course examines the impact of infectious diseases on our society.
+While not considered living organisms, the recent COVID and recurrent and threatening influenza pandemics show the havoc viruses can wreak; these unique acellular microbes are the emphasis in this seminar.
+This course examines the impact of infectious diseases on society.
 New pathogens are constantly being identified while existing pathogens have warranted increased investigation for multiple reasons, including as causative agents of pandemics, chronic disease or cancer; as increased threats due to multidrug resistance or immune evasion of current immunotherapies; as disease agents that disproportionately impact certain populations; and as agents of bioterrorism.
 Specific emphasis on the molecular basis of virulence in a variety of organisms is addressed along with the diseases they cause and the public health measures taken to address these pathogens.
 Prerequisites: BIO 202, BIO 204, BIO 230 or BIO 232, or equivalent.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {N}

 Fall, Variable